SerhatGulasti/Beyran/README.md

 - [ ] Section view for articles
 - [ ] Better full page mode divided by sections
 - [ ] Better reader mode (maybe?)
+- [ ] A sensible manual.
+I know you'll need this.
 - [X] "See Also" option in full page mode

 ## Used Modules